jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

 **Note:** `create-react-app` automatically invokes Yarn for installation.
 If you don't have Yarn installed, it falls back to use npm.

 Before we start fleshing out new components, we'll set up `Apollo Client` in our React app.
 The simplest way to get started with Apollo Client is by using Apollo Boost, a starter kit that configures your client for you with our recommended settings.
-Apollo Boost includes packages that we think are essential for building an Apollo app, like our in memory cache, local state management, and error handling.
+Apollo Boost includes packages that we think are essential for building an Apollo app, like our in-memory cache, local state management, and error handling.
 It’s also flexible enough to handle features like authentication.

 Install the following packages: